puranik3/react-nextjs-mindtree-mar-2025/documents/01-typescript-lab-guide.md

 };
 ```
 - __TAKEAWAYS__
-    - Interface can be used to type objects, and also enfore a public facing API for classes
+    - Interface can be used to type objects, and also enforce a public facing API for classes
     - They support optional and readonly property/method.
     - Interface can define property and method types
     - You can use type and interface interchangeably to define an object's type.
 However interfaces help define hierachies of types (by interface extension), and also support __declaration merging__.